KaitoEight/IamGroot_Be/readme.txt

 🐫🐫🐫🐫🐫🐫🐫🐫🐫🐫🐫🐫🐫🐫🐫🐫🐫🐫🐫🐫🐫🐫🐫🐫🐫🐫🐫🐫🐫🐫🐫🐫🐫🐫🐫🐫🐫🐫🐫🐫🐫🐫🐫🐫🐫🐫🐫🐫🐫🐫🐫🐫🐫🐫🐫🐫🐫🐫🐫🐫🐫🐫🐫🐫🐫🐫🐫🐫🐫🐫🐫
 🐫# 🌿 Plant Disease Detection – Backend
 🐫
-🐫Đây là giao diện người dùng cho hệ thống phát hiện bệnh trên cây trồng.
-Người dùng có thể tải ảnh cây, nhận kết quả phân tích và xem đề xuất hướng xử lý bệnh từ hệ thống AI.
+🐫This is the user interface for the plant disease detection system.
+Users can upload plant images, receive AI-generated diagnoses, and view treatment suggestions.
 🐫
-🐫## 🚀 Chức năng chính
+🐫## 🚀 Key Features
 🐫
-🐫- Tải ảnh cây trồng cần kiểm tra
-🐫- Gửi ảnh đến server để phân tích
-🐫- Hiển thị kết quả bệnh và mô tả
-🐫- Gợi ý cách xử lý hoặc liên hệ chuyên gia nông nghiệp 🐫
+🐫- Upload images of plants for analysis
+🐫- Send images to the server for processing
+🐫- Display disease results and descriptions
+🐫- Suggest treatment methods or allow users to contact agricultural experts 🐫
-🐫## 🛠️ Công nghệ sử dụng
+🐫## 🛠️ Technologies Used
 🐫
-🐫- Frontend: HTML, CSS, JavaScript, Bootstrap, ReactJS (https://reactjs.org/) 🐫- Backend: Flask để giao tiếp API
+🐫- Frontend: HTML, CSS, JavaScript, Bootstrap, ReactJS (https://reactjs.org/) 🐫- Backend: Flask for API communication
 🐫- Database: MongoDB
-🐫- Cloud for Python - Flask: render.com & cloud for UI: vercel.com
+🐫- Cloud for Python - Flask: render.com
+🐫- Cloud for UI: vercel.com
 🐫- Code Management: Git
 🐫
-🐫## ⚙️ Cài đặt và chạy dự án
+🐫## ⚙️ Installation and Run Instructions
 🐫
-🐫```bash
-🐫# Cài đặt package
+🐫bash
+🐫# Install packages
-🐫npm install
+🐫npm install 🐫
-🐫
-🐫# Chạy ứng dụng frontend
+🐫# Run the frontend app
-🐫npm start
+🐫npm start 🐫
 🐫🐫🐫🐫🐫🐫🐫🐫🐫🐫🐫🐫🐫🐫🐫🐫🐫🐫🐫🐫🐫🐫🐫🐫🐫🐫🐫🐫🐫🐫🐫🐫🐫🐫🐫🐫🐫🐫🐫🐫🐫🐫🐫🐫🐫🐫
 ㅤㅤㅤ     ⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⣀⣤⣶⣶⣾⣿⣿⣿⣿⣶⣷⣶⣤⣄⣀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀
 ⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⣠⣶⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣶⣄⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀